corrigami/runelite-plugins/.github/ISSUE_TEMPLATE/charges-plugin---request-item.md

 ---
-name: Charges Plugin - Missing Item
+name: Charges Plugin - Request Item
 about: Suggest an item to show charges for
 title: Name of the item - Request
-labels: 'a: plugin-charges, l: feature'
+labels: 'a: plugin-charges'
 assignees: ''

 ---